Ellen Goodman has been hailed as an American original.

-Ellen Goodman has spent most of her life chronicling social change and its impact on American life.
-As a Pulitzer Prize-winning columnist, she was one of the first women to open up the oped pages to women’s voices and became, according to Media Watch, the most widely syndicated progressive columnist in the country.
+As a trailblazer and powerful voice for women, she has spent most of her life chronicling social change and its impact on American life.
+A Pulitzer Prize-winning columnist, she was one of the first women to open up the op-ed pages to women’s voices and became, according to Media Watch, the most widely syndicated progressive columnist in the country.

 Ellen began her career as a researcher for Newsweek magazine in the days when only men wrote for the newsweekly.
-She landed a job as a reporter for the Detroit Free Press in 1965 and, in 1967, for The Boston Globe where she began writing her column in 1974 which was syndicated by the Washington Post Writers Group two years later.
-She wrote her twice-weekly column until 2010 when she left with a column about the virtues of “letting myself go.”
+After two yeas, she became a reporter for the Detroit Free Press and then The Boston Globe where she began writing her column.
+The column was syndicated by the Washington Post Writers Group.
+She wrote her twice-weekly column until 2010 appearing in over 400 newspapers.

-A 1963 cum laude graduate of Radcliffe College, Goodman returned to Harvard in 1973-74 as a Nieman Fellow, where she studied the dynamics of social change, and again in 2007 as a Shorenstein Fellow.
+A cum laude graduate of Radcliffe College, Goodman returned to Harvard as a Nieman Fellow, where she studied the dynamics of social change, and again as a Shorenstein Fellow.

 Ellen has a daughter, stepdaughter, two grandchildren and lives with her husband, Robert Levey in Boston.